How to Groom a Shetland Sheepdog

 Step 1 - The Sheltie Undercoat

 Work through the entire body of undercoat, inch by inch, building up a nice big pile of it in front of your flabbergasted dog.
-It's strangely satisfying.
+It's so satisfying!

 Step 2 - Problem Areas

-Next, gentle roll your Sheltie onto his his back.
-Use your slicker brush to tease out any mats in the soft underbelly.
+Next, gently roll your Sheltie onto his his back.
+Holding the fur at the base, use a fine toothed comb (flea comb) or slicker brush to tease out any mats in the soft underbelly.
 The hair is comparatively thin her and there's no undercoat to speak of.

 Take care to get all the mats and tangles under the armpits and around the groin, as this can easily become tangled and painful for your Sheltie.